DanEdens/DansHammerSpoon/windowtoggler_persistence_enhancement.md

 4. **Testing Strategy**: Creating focused test scripts helps validate complex functionality like file I/O and JSON operations within the Hammerspoon environment.

+5. **Geometry Object Serialization**: Hammerspoon's `hs.geometry` objects cannot be directly serialized to JSON because they contain methods and metadata.
+They must be converted to plain tables with only the numerical properties (`x`, `y`, `w`, `h`) before JSON encoding, then converted back to geometry objects after loading.

 ## Future Enhancements

 Potential improvements that could be made: